JanaPret/ResuMind/README.md

 npm install
 # optional: set a different port if 3000 is busy
 $env:PORT=3001
+# optional: point the web API proxy to the FastAPI server
+$env:API_BASE_URL = "http://localhost:8000"
 npm run dev
 ```

 The web app will start on http://localhost:3000 (or the PORT you set, e.g. http://localhost:3001).
+If you set `API_BASE_URL`, the Next.js route `/api/tailor` will forward to FastAPI; otherwise it returns a mocked response for local UI testing.

 2) API